civican/legisinfo/43-2/bills/C-4/bill_text.md

     in the case of an application made under section `18` in respect of a week beginning in 2021, they had, for 2019 or for 2020 or in the 12-month period preceding the day on which they make the application, a total income of at least $5,000 from the sources referred to in subparagraphs (d)(i) to (v);

-    they have, as an employee, been unable to work for at least 50% of the time they would have otherwise worked in that week — or they have, as a self-employed person reduced the time devoted to their work as a self-employed person by at least 50% of the time they would have otherwise worked in that week — because
+    they have, as an employee, been unable to work for at least 50% of the time they would have otherwise worked in that week — or they have, as a self-employed person, reduced the time devoted to their work as a self-employed person by at least 50% of the time they would have otherwise worked in that week — because

     they cared for a child who was under 12 years of age on the first day of the week because